 Staff undertook consultations in April and are working to address the concerns raised by the BIA's.
 Staff are preparing proposals for by-law revisions that will be presented in the Fall to continue the dialogue with the BIA's.

 On August 13, 2013, Council approved housekeeping changes to the by-law that introduce new categories of signs allowing for institutional uses within residential areas to have signs, new development signs to be erected without a variance and signs for agricultural uses.
 There were also minor wording changes made to clarify and contemporize the by-law.
-A copy of the amended by-law can be found at the link below.
+The consolidated amended Sign By-law can be found on the City's By-law web page.